s92xiong/find-la-cloche/README.md

 Find La Cloche is a web app that provides access to a database containing crowdsourced images and reviews for all 34 campsites along the La Cloche Silhouette Trail (LCST) in Killarney, Ontario, Canada.
 Inspired by [AllTrails](https://www.alltrails.com/), this app serves as a guide for backpacking enthusiasts to gain insight into the conditions of their reserved campsites.

+## Why I built this project, what I hope it solves

+With COVID-19 keeping people indoors during the pandemic, the outdoors have become increasingly popular in the summer months for both the backcountry and frontcountry camping in Killarney.
+The LCST is one of the most popular backpacking trails in Ontario, but I've noticed it is very difficult to find information about the campsites which are essential to complete a multi-day backpacking trip.
+Ontario Parks reservation system doesn't provide any images nor information of the campsites.
+Some important questions that I have when reserving a campsite: does this campsite have access to clean water?
+Will a tree fall over on me?
+How is the privacy?
+Is there a place where I can safely hang my food?
+These are all questions I'm sure other people are asking as well.
+I hope this web app can be an opportunity for backpackers to come together online and help contribute to the outdoors community.

 ## Frameworks